alexcvc/ApplicationSettingsTreeBind/README.md

             return (typeof(object), typeof(object)); // non-generic IDictionary
         }

-        /// <summary>
-        /// Determines the name of the element type for a given enumerable type.
-        /// </summary>
-        /// <param name="enumerableType">The <see cref="Type"/> of the enumerable object.</param>
-        /// <returns>
-        /// A <see cref="string"/> representing the name of the element type contained within the enumerable.
-        /// If the type is an array, the element type name is returned.
-If the type implements
-        /// <see cref="IEnumerable{T}"/>, the generic argument type name is returned.
-If no element type can be determined, "Object" is returned.
-        /// </returns>
         private static string GetElementTypeName(Type enumerableType)
         {
             if (enumerableType is { IsArray: true })